Gridloch/equestrian-extras/README.md

-# equestrian-extras
+# Equestrian-Extras

-Equestrian Extras is a mod for Minecraft (Fabric) 1.17.1 that adds some horse related content
+Equestrian-Extras is a mod for Minecraft (Fabric) 1.17.1 that adds some horse related content

 ## Additions